UPDATED FOR 2019-20 Season

 The best beach on Koh Rang is at the south eastern tip, with another popular spot in the north west, and rougher strands along the eastern shore.

-In the east and south east of Koh Rang, Koh Laun (sometimes referred to as Koh Yak Lek), Koh Yak and further south, Koh Mapring are combined with the very pretty beach at the southern end of Koh Rang to make up one of the main snorkeling areas.
+In the east and south east, Koh Laun (sometimes referred to as Koh Yak Lek), Koh Yak and further south, Koh Mapring are combined with the very pretty beach at the southern end of Koh Rang to make up one of the main snorkeling areas.

 To the north west, that name again, Koh Mapring, which sits alongside Koh Klang and another Koh Thian form the second grouping.
 The smaller speedboats tend to call in here, so that people can have lunch on the beach, again on Koh Rang itself.

-In the north east of Koh Rang, Koh Thong Lang, Koh Kra and Koh Thian were also a principal and very popular destination for the snorkeling trips, but the degeneration of their coral, bleaching in particular, has forced the Marine Park authorities to place the islands off limits.
-Please click on the Koh Rang map to expand.
+In the north east, Koh Thong Lang, Koh Kra and Koh Thian were also a principal and very popular destination for the snorkeling trips, but the degeneration of their coral, bleaching in particular, has forced the Marine Park authorities to place the islands off limits.
+Please click on the map to expand.

 All details are found on those pages on the many different trips available including very popular private tours.
 We can put everything in place for you, so please just get in contact.